Historic Range: $404.76-$680.00

 - Over 450 grams fill-weight (Large) of 800 fill-power US (c743 fill-power EU) of RDS certified NikWax treated hydrophobic European Goose down means the Batura is extremely warm!

-- Fully seam-sealed, durable (if weighty), water-resistant (waterproof?) and windproof Pertex Shield rip-stop outer face fabric effectively means you won’t feel the cold, sleet or snow penetrate.
+- Fully seam-sealed, durable (if slightly weighty), water-resistant (waterproof?) and windproof Pertex Shield rip-stop outer face fabric effectively means you won’t feel the cold, sleet or snow penetrate.

 - Bonded narrow box-wall construction throughout maximises down loft.